Know Place to See in Nepal

 It is a three-storeyed pagoda in the early 16th century.
 It stands in the middle of a square grassy courtyard.
 The red Machhendranath is an expression of God Lokeshwara or Shiva.
 Every year the god is taken out in a procession during the month of May.
 Once in 12 years, the chariot of the god is taken to a town called Bungamati which lies 5 km from Pata.
 Here is Machhendra`s second residence, where the god stays every sixth month of the year and many others too, for sightseeing.

-(D) Pasupatinath Temple.
+(D) Pashupatinath Temple.

 This is the oldest Hindu temple and is dedicated to Lord Shiva and is situated on the sacred Bagmati River.
 It is built in the form of a two-toned gilded pagoda and has huge silver doors that are richly carved.
 There are some erotic paintings on the walls.
 Only Hindus are permitted to enter the main temple which is one of the sacred temples.
 Tourists can see this temple from the eastern side of the river.
-There is the Bagmati River beside that river every day dead body burn own their place I mean there are differ Hindu people’s ranks.
+There is the Bagmati River beside that river every day dead body burn own their place I mean there are different Hindu people’s ranks.

 (E) Bauddhanath Stupa.